TareqK/Compiler-Construction-Course/Notes/languageTranslation.markdown

 - Generality : That is, is the programming language a general purpose programming language?
 Can we use it for everything?

-- Efficiency : This includes :
+- Efficiency : And This includes 3 types of efficiency
   - Efficiency in Translation.
   - Efficiency in Execution.
   - Efficiency in Writing Programs.